AmyOuY/OuYmHotelManager/README.md

 <h3></h3>
 <h3>Select one room type from the Type drop-down will display the available rooms of the chosen type in the Number drop-down.
-When a room number is chosen, the corresponding room capacity and price info will be automatically filled in.</h3>
+When a room number is chosen, the corresponding room capacity and price info will be automatically filled.</h3>
 <hr>
 <img src="./Images/checkIn.png">